OguzPastirmaci/sc19/README.md

 kubectl run azure-gpu-test --namespace supercomputing19 --rm -t -i --restart=Never --image=nvidia/cuda:10.1-base --limits=nvidia.com/gpu=1 --overrides='{"apiVersion": "v1", "spec": {"nodeSelector": { "cloud": "azure" }}}' -- nvidia-smi
 ```

-You should see an output like below:
+You should see an output like below.
+Note that the VM on Azure has a **Nvidia Tesla K80** GPU.

 ```console
 Mon Nov 18 20:02:28 2019